 And finally, we have to talk about the fact that puppies tend to eat other animals’ poop too.
 Cat feces, in particular, are quite appetizing to them.
 Don’t be surprised if you see your puppy near the litter box.
 It might be going for a snack!

 Why dogs love eating cat poop is something that bothers most dog owners.
 In most cases, it could be down to the taste; after all, even we cannot say that cat food doesn’t look tempting sometimes.
 Another reason could be plain boredom again, or nutritional deficiency, which they are looking to compensate for by eating both their own and the cat’s poop.

 The easiest way to solve this is to make sure the litter box is out of the puppy’s reach.
 Additionally, the same cleaning routine goes for cats — immediately cleaning up after them is essential.
-Cats don’t like dirty litter boxes, and they might start pooping somewhere in the house.
+Cats don’t like dirty litter boxes, .
 So, by failing to keep up with both pets, you could create additional problems for yourself.
 Not only would the cat stop pooping in the box, but the dog would keep eating poop as it would be even more accessible then!

 Either way, now you know how you can stop it fast without punishment or yelling.
 All you have to find out in the meantime is how to stop the puppy from licking your face right after eating poop!